ah2020-cs/Operating-Systems/README.md

 # Operating-Systems

-During this course we worked on the following projects
+During this course we worked on the following projects:

   -Implemented a thread safe hash table using the mutex and spin locks